sheikhrakib0/Rag-based-Intelligent-Data-Assistant/README.md

 A **Retrieval-Augmented Generation (RAG)** web API built using **FastAPI**, **LangChain**, and **Google Gemini**.
 This project allows you to **upload documents**, **store their embeddings**, and **ask natural language questions** about the uploaded content.

-To check out live API go to: [RAG Based Intelligent Data Assistant](https://rag-based-intelligent-data-assistant-uno2.onrender.com/docs#/)
+Check out live API: [RAG Based Intelligent Data Assistant](https://rag-based-intelligent-data-assistant-uno2.onrender.com/docs#/)

 ---